 Edinburgh has such a fantastic food scene going on these days that going out for a romantic meal there means you're no longer restricted to dining on Scottish cuisine like haggis and neeps.
-That fact will probably come as quite a relief because there's really nothing worse than trying to tackle a sheep's stomach stuffed with offal and being romantic at the same time.

 There are now more than a handful of romantic restaurants in Edinburgh that offer fine dining options from an innovative a la carte menu created by a chef with a world-class reputation.
 Not all of the romantic restaurants in Edinburgh are on the Royal Mile, either.
 There are many in the quieter, less touristy areas, such as Victoria Street in the Old Town, that offer a daily or weekly changing tasting menu for exceptionally reasonable prices.